-Talking with Nathan Millward recently, he reminded me that what would have been fun is a bigger-engined version of the Honda Zoomer or current Ruckus (left).
+I was recently reminded what would have been fun is a bigger-engined version of the Honda Zoomer or current Ruckus (left).
 Genuinely hop-on low and light enough to chuck about – sort of in the vein of the fat-tyred Yamaha Ryoku concept.

 In fact there was a Big Ruckus 250 about decade ago (right) more here), but at 160kg, it looks as heavy as it is and presumably never proved as popular as the Ruckus.